martinvelez/blog/_drafts/building-a-code-snippet-search-engine.md

 to find the snippet they are searching for.

 Example:

 * Open Google.
-* Type query.
+* Type query.  'open a file in python'.
-* Pick a URL.
+* Pick a URL. 'pick first'.
 * Find snippet on page.
+'11th snippet on 1st page'.

 Problem:

 * There is a lot of information users have to sift through to get to the actual code snippet.
 * Not high quality snippets
 * keyword matching is over the code and not the context